This is Part I of two posts on describing “Strategic Communication.” Part II is here.

 - Continuous: diligent ongoing research, analysis, planning, execution, and assessment that feeds planning and action

-As defined above and described in more detail in the document, the principles of strategic communication offer active guidance and true to the military hierarchy, acknowledges the hierarchy while understanding the critical “last three feet of engagement”, to borrow a concept from public diplomacy.
-While the terms are not what you’d find in a description of public diplomacy (see also this relevant and timely point), the creates a framework for action.
+As defined above and described in more detail in the document, the principles of strategic communication offer active guidance and true to the military hierarchy, acknowledges the hierarchy while understanding the critical “last three feet of engagement,” to borrow a concept from public diplomacy.
+While the terms are not what you’d find in a description of public diplomacy (see also this relevant and timely point), they create a framework for action.

-Personally, I like the principles.
-The definition could drop “orchestration” and still be valid, though I understand its inclusion as “orchestration” is a key word connected to a model described here.
+I like the principles.
+The definition could drop “orchestration” and still be valid, though I understand its inclusion.